hbctraining/scRNA-seq/lessons/07_SC_clustering_cells_SCT.md

 **How does your UMAP plot compare to the one above?**

-What you may have noticed is that there is some variability in the way your plots look compared to those in the lesson.
+It is possible that there is some variability in the way your clusters look compared to those in the lesson.
 In particular **you may see a difference in the labeling of clusters**.
-This is an unfortunate consequence of slight variations in the versions you are using (of the Seurat package and/or dependency packages).
+This is an unfortunate consequence of slight variations in the versions of packages (mostly Seurat dependencies).

-In order to maintain consistency in the downstream analysis and interpretation of this dataset, we will ask you to [download a new R object](https://www.dropbox.com/s/sz2xpg43xnbv7qx/seurat_integrated.RData.bz?dl=1) to the `data` folder.
-Once downloaded, you will need to:
+> NOTE: **If your clusters look identical to what's in the lesson, please go ahead to the next secion without any downloads.**

+***

+If your clusters do look different from what we have in the lesson, please right-click and download [this Rdata file](https://www.dropbox.com/s/sz2xpg43xnbv7qx/seurat_integrated.RData.bz?dl=1) to the `data` folder.
+It contains the seurat_integrated object that we have created for the class.

+Once that large file has downloaded, you will need to:

 1. Unzip the file by double-clicking
 2. **Load in the object to your R session and overwrite the existing one**: